A Beginner’s Guide To Flying Your Drone Safely

 Stay control of the drone at all times and try to stay aware of the drone’s orientation.

-It’s a good habit to start each flight with the drone (and it’s camera) facing you.
+It’s a good habit to start each flight with the drone (and it’s camera) facing AWAY from you, that way the joystick controls will behave as you would expect.
+In other words stand behind the drone.

-Needless to say, avoid flying your drone under the influence of alcohol… or drugs.
+Needless to say, avoid flying your drone under the influence of alcohol… or anything else.

 It’s dangerous to both yourself and other people.